Black Patch Tobacco Wars: Raid on Hopkinsville

 News of the Princeton raid spread rapidly.
 Residents of nearby Hopkinsville, the county seat of Christian County, worried that their town could be next.
 The police, a large contingent of armed citizens, and the state militia prepared to protect the town from the expected raid.

-On January 4, 1907, Hopkinsville Mayor Charles Meacham received a telephone warning that the Riders were coming.
+On January 4, 1907, Hopkinsville Mayor Charles Meacham received a telephone call warning that the Riders were coming.
 He set the defense plan in action, and the different units were alerted and took their positions, but the warning was a hoax, a test of the city's preparedness.

 As had been the case in Princeton, Night Riders regularly drifted in and out of town to keep an eye on what was going on, in order to properly plan the raid and be prepared to pull it off at the right time.
 For months the riders assembled, ready to strike.
 On one such night as they approached the city limits, they received word the militia was waiting for them and turned back.
 Finally, in the early hours of December 7, 1907, the Silent Brigade struck Hopkinsville.

 They left their horses outside town, and about 250 masked men marched down 9th Street to Main, where they separated and carried out their orders with military precision.
 Several men guarded the routes into the city and other downtown streets, while others took control of the police and fire departments, L&N rail depot, and the telephone and telegraph offices, essentially cutting off communications.
 Others rode up and down the streets, shooting out windows whenever a light would be turned on.
 They held several people hostage in a makeshift corral on Main Street.
 Many businesses were vandalized, including the newspaper office.
 Lindsey Mitchell, a buyer for a local tobacco company, was dragged from his home and beaten.
 The Night Riders took complete control of the city.